-- Decent durability in tough chemical environments, especially in automobile underhood applications.
+- Decent durability in harsh chemical environments, especially in automobile underhood applications.

-- Fantastic chemical resistance against chemicals like alcohols, aromatic hydrocarbons, ketones, diluted acids, oils, solvents, and greases.
-That makes it highly suitable for making plastic parts in constant contact with oils and gasoline.
+- Excellent chemical resistance against chemicals like alcohols, aromatic hydrocarbons, ketones, diluted acids, oils, solvents, and greases.
+That makes it highly suitable for producing plastic parts in constant contact with oils and gasoline.

 Here are the general properties of PBT material:

 |Tensile Strenght (MPa)||50|